jakoblover/ttk4145-sanntid/README.md

 ```
 Boot all modules
-Look for new nodes on the network, and add to our cluster
+Continuously look for new nodes on the network, and add to our cluster
 ButtonPollers poll the Driver

 When button is pushed